tenzir/tenzir/web/blog/vast-v3.0/index.md

 difference to Unix pipelines is that VAST exchanges structured data between operators.
 The `vast export` and `vast import` commands accept such a pipeline as a string argument.
-Previously, VAST only supported a YAML-like definition of pipeline in configuration files.
+Previously, VAST only supported a YAML-like definition of pipelines in configuration files.
 This new, ad-hoc form enables much quicker data transformation.

 Refer to the [pipelines documentation][pipeline-doc] for more details on how to